rjarry/ovs/Documentation/topics/dpdk/phy.rst

 You can see that it has been disabled in ``ovs-vswitchd.log``::

-   INFO|dpdk-p0: rx-steering: disabled
+   INFO|dpdk-p0: rx-steering: default rss

 .. warning::

-   This feature is mutually exclusive with ``other_options:hw-offload`` as it may conflict with the offloaded RTE flows.
-If both are enabled, ``rx-steering`` will be forcibly disabled.
+   This feature is mutually exclusive with ``other-config:hw-offload`` as it may conflict with the offloaded flows.
+If both are enabled, ``rx-steering`` will fall back to default ``rss`` mode.

 .. _dpdk-phy-flow-control: